tiepdotme/samwize.com/_posts/2017-11-10-guide-to-universal-links.markdown

 Afterwhich, iOS continues to open your website in Safari until the user chooses to open your app **by tapping OPEN in the Smart App Banner** on the webpage.
 See these [screenshots](https://stackoverflow.com/a/39694208/242682).

+## A BIG Tip

-Another way could be by long pressing a link.
-This will provide 2 options:
+Another way is **long pressing a link**.

+This will provide 2 options in a alert:

 1. Open in Safari
 2. Open in "Your App"

+If you see (2), you know your universal link integration worked.

-Whichever the user chooses, iOS will remember as The Choice.
+And now, whichever option the user chooses, iOS will remember it as The Choice.

 ## WKWebView/UIWebView